Artificial Intelligence Surveillance: Add AI to Cameras

 Organizations document existing camera specifications and network capacity during initial assessment, focusing on coverage of entry points, perimeters, and areas with recurring security concerns.

 This phase identifies which cameras provide optimal positioning for detecting behavioral threats.
-Most organizations discover their current infrastructure already supports intelligent analysis, allowing them to layer behavioral understanding onto existing camera networks without incurring replacement costs or operational disruption.
+Most organizations discover that their current infrastructure already supports intelligent analysis, allowing them to layer behavioral understanding onto existing camera networks without incurring replacement costs or operational disruption.

 Select the Deployment Model